-This itinerary is the most recommended to visit Machu Picchu and Huayna Picchu.
+This itinerary is the most recommended to visit Machu Picchu and hike to Huayna Picchu.

 The first day you can calmly go from the city of Cusco to Ollantaytambo without hurry and board the train to Aguas Calientes, where there are comfortable hotels to rest.
-The second day you can climb to the citadel and Tour Huayna Picchu Mountain full of energy.
+The second day you can hike to Machu Picchu and Tour Huayna Picchu Mountain full of energy.

-The weather is a determining factor since it depends on it that you can climb and appreciate the entire Inca City from the top of its summit.
+The weather is a determining factor since it depends on it that you can climb and appreciate the entire Machu Picchu City from the top of its summit.

-The mornings on the mountain are humid by the cloud forest that surrounds the Inca city.
+The days up of the Huayna Picchu mountain are humid by the cloud forest that surrounds the Inca city.

-The climate of this area is humid and warm, with abundant vegetation, cloudiness and constant rainfall in the rainy season (from December to March), scattered in season changes (April, September, October and November) and absent in season dry (from May to August).
+The climate of Huayna Picchu Mountain is humid and warm, with abundant vegetation, cloudiness and constant rainfall in the rainy season (from December to March), cleared in seasonal changes (April, September, October and November) and absent in season dry (from May to August).

 In the rainy season it is likely that the fog prevents you from fully appreciating the beauty of the place.
 In the dry season it is the best time to enjoy the top of the ‘Wayna’.
-From there the best photos of the Wonder of the World are achieved.
+From the top of the Huayna Picchu Mountain you can get the best photos of the Wonder of the World.

 Inca Quarry Trek